welpo/tabi/README.md

 section_path = "blog/_index.md"
 ```

-5. If you want an intro page (see screenshot above), add these lines to `content/_index.md`:
+5. If you want an introduction section (see screenshot above), add these lines to `content/_index.md`:

 ```
 [extra]